Areaoffun/WSAGApp_PowershellScript/README.md

 ## Before

 * Please enable windows developer mode in settings.

 ![picture 1](source/img/2021-10-24-18-20-31-892.png)
-* Uninstall any installed WSA
+* Uninstall any installed WSA.
 * Clone repo or Download `InstallWSA_GAPP.ps1`, open and edit variable `$wsl_username` to your username in WSL. **root won't  work!**
 * Install Powershell above 6.0.0.
 See https://aka.ms/PSWindows
+* WSL 2 is required.

 If you encounted network issues, you can download files manually like [WSAGAScript](https://github.com/ADeltaX/WSAGAScript/) said.
 Save file
 * `msixbundle (~1.2GB)` as `wsa.msixbundle`